aileron-inc/tools/README.md

 # kc - Keychain Manager for direnv

-A CLI tool to securely store and retrieve `.env` files from macOS Keychain, designed to work seamlessly with direnv.
+A CLI tool to securely store and retrieve secrets from macOS Keychain with namespace support, designed to work seamlessly with direnv.

 ## Features

-- 🔐 Securely store `.env` files in macOS Keychain
+- 🔐 Securely store any secrets in macOS Keychain
+- 🏷️ **Namespace support** - organize secrets by type (env, ssh, token, etc.)
 - 🚀 Native implementation using FFI (no shell command overhead)
 - 🎯 Designed for direnv integration
 - 📦 Simple CLI interface
+- 📋 List and filter secrets by namespace

 ## Installation